scottchiefbaker/Arduino-Makefile/README.md

 # Arduino Makefile

-Arduino `Makefile` to simplify testing and uploading code at the CLI
+Arduino `Makefile` to simplify testing and uploading Arduino sketches from the command line.

 ## Requirements

-Arduino version 1.5+ installed and in your `$PATH`
+Arduino version 1.5+ installed and in your `$PATH`.

 ## Installation

-Place this `Makefile` in your sketch directory
+Place this `Makefile` in your sketch directory.

 ## Configuration